Nevada Competitor Comparison: Blue Raven Solar

 Blue Raven Solar’s Referral Program

-Blue Raven Solar pays customers $250 per person for referrals who decide to install solar with them.
-The referral needs to purchase solar for you to receive the incentive.
+Blue Raven Solar pays customers $500 for the first successful referral, $1,000 for the second and $1,500 for each referral afterward.
+The referral needs to purchase solar for the customer to receive the incentive.

 Go Solar Group’s Referral Program

-Go Solar Group offers twice as much at $500 per installed referral.
+Go Solar Group offers $500 per installed referral.
 Since we know not everyone who knows people interested in solar can qualify for it themselves, we have referral programs for both our customers and non-customers alike.